 4.1.1.
 Finalists must promptly provide the Organizing Committee with the relevant additional materials (posters, trailers, etc. ) ;

 4.1.3.
-As the final competition will take place in Washington, DC, films must be subtitled in English.
+All the films must be subtitled in English.
 All segments with non-English dialogue must have English subtitles added to the final copy for the screening.
 The costs of subtitling the film will be borne by the filmmaker (or team);

 4.1.4.
-Digital copies of the film must be sent to the programming committee by the 20th of August 2018.
+Digital copies of the film must be sent to the programming committee by the end of November 2020.
 The transportation fees and insurance costs will be borne by the applicant.

 4.2.1.
 The finalists are required to authorize the committee to use clips from the film ( no more than 3 minutes) and related information (including screenshots, posters, stills, abstract, trailers, etc. ) on the festival's official website, radio, television, print media, social media, and other forms of media used to promote the festival;

 4.2.2.
-Once the applicants accept the festival nomination they may not withdraw from the competition, finalists are required to give the programming committee the rights to screen the film at least one time in the Washington, D.C. metro area.
+Once the applicants accept the festival nomination they may not withdraw from the competition, finalists are required to give the programming committee the rights to screen the film at least one time online during the film festival.
+If the festival committee decides to host screening in theaters, applicants will be notified and their written approval will be acquired in advance.

 5. Programming and Selection